GlobalGrassyGroup/globalgrassygroup.github.io/docs/_posts/2023-10-10-ivohiboro.md

 *Figure 3: The GGG plot set up with a 50m tape measure (left) and a 1m diameter circle within which plants and ecological data are recorded (right).*
 {: style="text-align: center;"}
 <br>

-We surveyed grassland and forest areas in Analabe, the north part of the Protected Area, to look for localities with the greatest grass (Poaceae) diversity such as the high elevation grassy ecosystem above the forest.
-We have also done some plots in the savannas near the Phoenix Conservancy experimental reforestation.

 Among the grass formations where we sampled, there is a mix of savanna compositions in the north part: including *Loudetia simplex*, *Andropogon* spp., *Hyparrhenia* spp., and *Heteropogon contortus* savannas.